Aside from oden, nabe (hot pot) is another popular cold-weather dish in Japan.

 Nabe keeps tummies full and makes for a great social activity.
 It’s not uncommon to have nabe parties at home, with families and friends dividing the preparation tasks then taking their share from the same pot.
 Of course, you can also enjoy nabe in restaurants and izakaya, and seeing as the cold spell is just getting started Tokyo, you’ll want to get your fill at a wallet-friendly price at these nabe restaurants.

-A popular all-you-can-eat shabu-shabu and sukiyaki restaurant, Mo-Mo-Paradise has inexpensive shabu-shabu and sukiyaki courses.
-The standard course is a 100-minute one for 2,700 yen (including tax), which gets you beef, pork, vegetables, rice, and noodles.
+A popular all-you-can-eat shabu-shabu and sukiyaki restaurant, Mo-Mo Paradise has inexpensive shabu-shabu and sukiyaki courses.
+It used to have several branches, but now, it only has one branch in Shinjuku’s Kabukicho.
+The standard course is a 100-minute one for [pice amount=2700] (including tax), which gets you beef, pork, vegetables, rice, and noodles.
 Discounts for children and senior citizens are also available.

 3. Shabu-shabu Tajimaya

 Not to be confused with the Osaka-based upscale yakiniku chain of the same name, Shabu-shabu Tajimaya—which has branches in Shibuya, Asakusa, and Tokyo Station’s Yaechika shopping lane—really puts the cheap in cheapo.
-At its Shibuya branch, for instance, the cheapest lunch course is 864 yen for 120 grams of chicken shabu-shabu or sukiyaki, plus all the vegetables, rice, udon, curry, and ice cream you can eat for an hour.
+At its Shibuya branch, for instance, the cheapest lunch course is ¥864 for 120 grams of chicken shabu-shabu or sukiyaki, plus all the vegetables, rice, udon, curry, and ice cream you can eat for an hour.
 Oh, and did we mention that drinks are free-flowing, too?
-If you also want to eat as much meat as you can, there are 90-minute available for both shabu-shabu and sukiyaki courses: pork for 1,566 yen, and beef for 1,782 yen.
+If you also want to eat as much meat as you can, there are 90-minute courses available for both shabu-shabu and sukiyaki: pork for ¥1,566, and beef for ¥1,782.

 Like the others mentioned so far, this is also a chain of restaurants; as of this writing, Onyasai has nearly 90 branches in Tokyo alone, including Asakusa, Akihabara, Ikebukuro, Ueno, and Shibuya.
 Onyasai’s 2-hour shabu-shabu or sukiyaki courses all come with all the vegetables, side dishes, meatballs, and toppings you can eat.
 Dessert also comes at the end of the course.

-The cheapest course is the pork-and-chicken one (3,003 yen), followed by the beef-and-pork course (3,219 yen).
+The cheapest course is the pork-and-chicken one (¥3,003), followed by the beef-and-pork course (¥3,219).
 The basic soup stock for all courses here is a beef (specifically, wagyu) soup stock, but you can choose an additional soup stock—soy milk, sukiyaki broth, kelp, or a spicy broth—for free.
 Kids and senior citizens also get discounts here.

 This is a specialty of Fukuoka Prefecture’s Hakata city, but you can also find some motsunabe restaurants in Tokyo.